s-orza/Splitty/docs/agendas/week-4-agenda.md

 Issue templates are a thing apparently, that is useful in creating issues.
 Time tracking is important as well.
 We can do estimated and real time spent.
 It is a better idea to work at the same time on front and back end.
 That's full stack.
+We have to work in week 5 as well, because it will be added to week 6 knockout criteria.

 --------------------------RECAP ON LAST WEEK--------------------------